shafeeshafee/blue-sun-financial/README.md

 ## Overview

-The purpose is to demo a minimal implementation of a CI/CD (Continuous Integration and Continuous Deployment) pipeline for Blue Sun Financial--a fictional retail bank--including deploying it to the cloud.
+The purpose is to demo a minimal implementation of a CI/CD (Continuous Integration and Continuous Deployment) pipeline for Blue Sun Financial―a fictional retail bank―including deploying it to the cloud.
 This minimal project showcases the integration of various tools including Jenkins, Amazon EC2, and AWS Elastic Beanstalk for a Python-based web application.

 <div style="display: flex; justify-content: center; padding-top: 10px">
 <img height="50" width="50" src="https://www.svgrepo.com/show/374016/python.svg" />